furiko-io/website/docs/execution/jobconfig/concurrency.md

 spec:
   concurrency:
     policy: Forbid
+    maxConcurrency: 3
 ```

 ## Configuration Options

 ### `policy`

-The ConcurrencyPolicy defines the behavior when a single JobConfig has multiple concurrent Jobs.
+The `policy` defines the behavior when a single JobConfig has multiple concurrent Jobs.

 When specified in a JobConfig, this controls the behavior of automatically scheduled Jobs and when Jobs are created on an ad-hoc basis (e.g. via `kubectl create`).
 It is also specified as part of a Job's [`startPolicy`](../job/start-policy.md), which inherits the policy from the JobConfig, but could be overridden if so desired.